jindrichmynarz/dissertation/parts/evaluation.md

 <!-- Offline evaluation -->

-Offline evaluation is an experimental setting, in which past user interactions are used as ground truth.
+Offline evaluation is an experimental setting in which past user interactions are used as ground truth.
 In this setting, some interactions are withheld and the evaluated system is assessed on its ability to fill in the missing interactions.
 Offline evaluation is defined in the recommender systems research in contrast to online evaluation.
 While online evaluation involves users in real-time, offline evaluation approximates actual user behaviour by using pre-recorded user interactions.